-I’ve been lucky to stay in some of the best hotel rooms in the country but for sheer romance it’s hard to beat a Beach Suite at Cary Arms and Spa on Babbacombe Bay, Devon – in the heart of the ‘English Riviera’.
+I’ve been lucky to stay in some of the best seaside hotels in the country but for sheer romance it’s hard to beat a Beach Suite at Cary Arms and Spa on Babbacombe Bay, Devon, in the heart of the ‘English Riviera’.

 There are lovely touches, such as a coffee table handmade from stones and driftwood from the east coast of Scotland, a decanter of Plymouth sloe gin to tuck into, a bite-sized portion of seaside rock on your pillow instead of the usual chocolate and thick rugs for you to wrap yourself up in on the loungers outside for when the weather isn’t quite as clement as you’d hoped.

 Burgh Island hotel: sea tractors and stunning views

 Traditional seaside stay at The Grand hotel, Eastbourne